iost-official/iost-pre-commit/README.md

 ### Metalinter

 - Runs on all files by default not just changed files (since the metalinter only operates on folders)
-- Sets max deadline of 60s
-- Sets cyclo over 20
-- Set dupl threshold to 100
+- Use args to override default options